Features

 Three context isolation modes per subagent: none, conversation, fork.
 Inter-agent messaging is type-safe, with blocking request/reply that doesn't expose prompt-injection risk.
 Spawn multiple subagents in parallel and watch them stream in the Subagent panel.

-Eight providers.
-Local-first.
 The goal is to support everything worth using.

-Eight providers out of the box: Anthropic, OpenAI, Google Gemini, GitHub Copilot, Ollama, OpenRouter, Azure, Bedrock.
+Providers out of the box: Anthropic, OpenAI, Google Gemini, GitHub Copilot, Ollama, OpenRouter, Azure, Bedrock.

 Bring your own API key for each provider, with one-click validation.
 Local Ollama config supports custom model registration so you can run agents without a cloud round-trip.